 - encouraging smokers to switch to less harmful products

-However, a specialist vape retailer who is inside their approved vaping premises may talk to customers about vaping products and provide guidance on the safe use of products, provided they comply with any regulations that may be made.
+A Specialist Vape Retailer who is inside their approved vaping premises may talk to customers about vaping products and provide guidance on the safe use of regulated products, available for purchase in their approved premises, provided they comply with any requirements in regulations.

 Prohibition on sale of products for oral use